-Most people are familiar with reinforcing steel, commonly called rebar.
+Most people are familiar with reinforcing steel, commonly called "rebar".
 It is used in bridges, buildings, skyscrapers, homes, warehouses, and foundations to increase the strength of a concrete structure.
-Reinforcing steel is used in concrete to provide additional strength, as concrete is weak in tension, while steel is strong in both tension and compression.
+Rebar is used in concrete to provide additional strength, as concrete is weak in tension, while steel is strong in both tension and compression.

 Steel is the product of choice for reinforcing concrete due to a combination of unique factors: